hhandika/segul/README.md

 segul split -i [a-path-to-an-alignment] --input-partition [a-path-to-partition-file]
 ```

+If it is not provided, `segul` will use the alignment name as an output directory.
+To provide the output directory name, use the `--output` or `-o` option.

 ### Computing sequence summary statistics

 To generate sequence summary statistics of alignments in a directory: